Template metadata

 }

-is available to users, the editor tooling suggests an upgrade, preserving technical bindings on a best-effort basis.
+Once a template with a new version is available to users, the editor tooling suggests an upgrade, preserving technical bindings on a best-effort basis.

 Versioning is an important cornerstone of template evolution.
 Review the upstream documentation to understand the foundations of our upgrade mechanism and of the element template lifecycle.